aky20/Flask/README.md

 ### routes, render_template, redirect and url_for
 ```
-from flask import Flask, render_template, redirect, url_for
+from flask import Flask, render_template, redirect, url_for, request

 app = Flask(__name__)